marklogic/marklogic-spark-connector/docs/reading.md

 nav_order: 3
 ---

-The MarkLogic Spark connector allows for data to be retrieved from MarkLogic as rows via an [Optic query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_46710).
+The MarkLogic connector allows for data to be retrieved from MarkLogic as rows via an [Optic query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_46710).
 The sections below provide more detail on configuring how data is retrieved and converted into a Spark DataFrame.